bnomei/kirby3-recently-modified/README.md

     # query
 ```

-Optionally you can add the field to page blueprints to show the time and user that modified given page most recently.
+Optionally you can add the field to the site or any page blueprint to show the time and user that modified given content most recently.
+In contrast to the section the field is able to show most recent modified information for the site (`content/site.txt`).

-**site/blueprints/default.yml**
+**site/blueprints/pages/default.yml**
 ```yaml
 fields:
   showWhichUserModifiedPage: